AdhamSorour/mini-lotto/README.md

 * the final ticket(s) ~ 116284 gas

-	since the prize is automatically distributed as soon as the final ticket is purchased, the gas costs for calculating the random winner and sending them the prize are including in the gas costs for purchasing the final ticket
+	since the prize is automatically distributed as soon as the final ticket is purchased, the gas costs for selecting the random winner and sending them the prize are included in the gas costs for purchasing the final ticket

 * all other tickets ~ 94093 gas

-	all other tickets have cost slightly less gas because they involve no extra processing outside of registering the ticket buyer
+	all other tickets cost less gas because they involve no extra processing outside of registering the ticket buyer

 An improvement would somehow deal with this fact and adjust the ticket prices slightly to equalize the gas paid across all tickets.
-However it is safe to say that if your dealing with ticket prices above 0.001 on all the supported chains these differences will be negligible.
+However it is safe to say that if your dealing with ticket prices above 0.001 on all the supported chains, these differences will be negligible.